unrealwork/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

 value = var v = value('x'); var p = value('y'); if(p!=null && v!=null) return v - p
 ```

-To create such a series in a local **Trends** instance, use the following syntax as a template:
+To create such a series in a local **Trends** instance, use this syntax as a template:

 ```ls
 [group]